 Overview

-There are many different music players that are available today, ranging from open source command line utilities like mplayer to full-featured players such as iTunes and Windows Media Player.
+There are many different music players that are available today, ranging from open source command line utilities like mplayer to full-featured applications such as iTunes and Windows Media Player.
 This document describes the requirements for our music player, named “Staccato”.

-Given the wide range of music players currently available, there is almost always one available for every possible need.
-Most music players that we analyzed, however, do not provide a way of sharing music between users unless they are on the same network (iTunes’ Bonjour service, for example).
+Given the wide range of music players currently on the market, there exists is at least one to satisfy almost every plausible need.
+Of the many music players analyzed by our team, most lacked intuitive methods to share music between on different networks.
 Staccato will, along with providing all of the features integral to a robust music player, allow for sharing of playlists and music over the internet.

 Features